Heather Heyer’s Mother Presented A VMA To All Six Nominees In Honor Of Diversity

 Heather Heyer's Mother Presented A VMA To All Six Nominees In Honor Of Diversity

 The MTV Video Music Awards on Aug.
-27 are a time for artists to shine.
-But after the violence in Charlottesville, VA, two weeks ago, it seems clear that there's no part of our lives that is completely separate from politics — particularly when it comes to art.
+27 were a time for artists to shine.
+But after the violence in Charlottesville, Virginia, two weeks ago, it seems clear that there's no part of our lives that is completely separate from politics — particularly when it comes to art.
 So when Susan Bro, Heather Heyer's mother, appeared at the VMAs to announce that all six of the nominees for Best Fight Against The System had won the VMA, it was heartbreakingly fitting.

 As she prepared to present the award, Bro spoke about her daughter.
 She said,